hiiamboris/red-wiki/JSON-codec.md

 Something else to consider is that if we have a standard data model on the Red side, the libs can be intermixed in apps, depending on the needs.
 Maybe decoding should be fast, but encoding needs to be flexible.

+> January-2020 note: The JSON codec is now a mix of Red, using `parse`, and Red/System (R/S) to optimize string decoding.

 # References, comparisons, benchmarks, etc.

 - https://www.json.org/json-en.html